-PFD's UAS will be given the designator of "Drone 1" during all flights.
+Communication Offices' UAS will be given the designator of "Drone 1" during all flights.
 Subsequent UAS's deployed will be given "Drone 2" and so on.
-When operating with other agencies (such as Mesa Fire or Scottsdale City Fire) the designator "Phoenix Drone 1" may need to be utilized for clarity.
 This designator is subject to change at any time as determined by the IC, Operations, or the UAS Program Manager.

-No pilot may act as a PIC for more than 10 consecutive hours in any 24-hour period.
+No pilot may act as a PIC for more than 10 hours in any 24-hour period.

 All requests for UAS assistance will be made through one of the following:

-- 1. Phoenix Regional Fire Alarm Headquarters (FAHQ) - 2.
-The UAS Program Manager
+1. The UAS Program Manager

-Rules, regulations, policies, and procedures in place for flights within PFD's jurisdiction will remain as such should the UAS provide support under any form of request (Automatic aid, Mutual aid, etc.)
+Rules, regulations, policies, and procedures in place for flights within Comm's jurisdiction will remain as such should the UAS provide support under any form of request (Automatic aid, Mutual aid, etc.)